Edmonton man upset by blood agency's screening policy which considers him female

 "It was just reinforced, 'You were born female; we have to consider you female'"

-A transgender man is calling for Canadian Blood Services to change its screening policy when dealing with trans donors.
+An Edmonton man with a sex chromosomal condition is calling for Canadian Blood Services to change its screening policy when dealing with people with genetic abnormalities, as well as donors who are non-binary or transgender.

-Jack Biamonte donated blood five times over the past year.
-Two weeks ago he had an embarrassing experience after he revealed his recent hysterectomy surgery to staff.
+Jack donated blood five times over the past year.
+Two weeks ago he had an embarrassing experience after he revealed to staff that he recently had surgery to remove uterine cells.

 - Canadian Blood Services places restrictions on transgender donors